Calinou/kenney-interface-sounds/README.md

 compatibility with Godot, at the cost of slightly larger file size.
 This is a lossless conversion which keeps the original sound quality.

-See [this page](https://kenney.nl/assets/interface-sounds) for the full package that also contains Unity presets.
+See [this page](https://kenney.nl/assets/interface-sounds) for the original package.

 ## Installation